 When you immediately stop using heroin, or suddenly decrease your use, you can become dope sick.
 Dope sick means that you are beginning to experience withdrawal symptoms.
 Symptoms are severe enough to prevent you from working, going to school or meeting your daily obligations.
 The fear of becoming dope sick makes it difficult to recover from heroin addiction without help.

-How is Heroin Addiction Treated?
+How Is Heroin Addiction Treated?

 Heroin addiction is a chronic mental health condition that is highly treatable.
 Recovery is possible regardless of what stage of addiction you are in.
 Treatment can include medically supervised detox, inpatient programs, and outpatient treatment.
 Some treatment centers may also utilize medication assisted therapy during detox and early recovery.